user-iOS/NYTimes/README.md

 Go to "NYCViewModel" class to change the developer key.
 Unit Test cases are also integrated for the help of developers.

+## Screenshots

+[![Simulator-Screen-Shot-i-Phone-8-2019-06-28-at-17-01-24.png](https://i.postimg.cc/CLQkV1mr/Simulator-Screen-Shot-i-Phone-8-2019-06-28-at-17-01-24.png)](https://postimg.cc/8jLjR18L)

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

-[![Simulator-Screen-Shot-i-Phone-8-2019-06-28-at-17-01-24.png](https://i.postimg.cc/CLQkV1mr/Simulator-Screen-Shot-i-Phone-8-2019-06-28-at-17-01-24.png)](https://postimg.cc/8jLjR18L)